fastenhealth/policy/07-systems_access_policy.md

    1. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
    1. Review of user access is monitored on a quarterly basis using Asana reporting to assess compliance with above policy.
 1. Any Luma workforce member can request change of access using the process outlined in [§7.2 paragraph 1](#72-access-establishment-and-modification).
-1. Access to production systems is controlled using centralized user management and authentication provided by Aptible.
+1. Access to production systems is controlled using centralized user management and authentication provided by AWS.
 1. Temporary accounts are not used unless absolutely necessary for business purposes.
    * Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily.
    * Accounts that are inactive for over 90 days are removed.